Backcountry (film)

 Backcountry is a 2014 Canadian nature–survival horror film, written and directed by Adam MacDonald, marking his feature film directorial debut.
 It is loosely based on the true story of a hungry man-eating black bear that attacked Mark Jordan and Jacqueline Perry, in the back country of Missinaibi Lake Provincial Park, North of Chapleau, Ontario in 2005, events for which Mark later received the Star of Courage award from Governor General Michaëlle Jean.

-The film premiered at the 2014 Toronto International Film Festival, and received generally positive reviews from critics upon release.
+The film premiered at the 2014 Toronto International Film Festival, and received positive reviews from critics upon release.